Rolv-Apneseth/frankfurte-rs/README.md

 ### Suggested workflow

 1. Make your changes
 2. Ensure your changes do what you intend by adding tests.
-Use `just develop` to run the tests every time you make a change (just remember to take down the docker containers down afterwards with `just docker_down`), or `just test` to run them once.
+Use `just develop` to run the tests every time you make a change, or `just test` to run them once.
     - If your changes are for the CLI you can also check manually by running `cargo run -- -d {args here}`.
 3. Format and lint your code (requires the nightly Rust toolchain) with `just format`